World Junior Figure Skating Championships

 The World Junior Figure Skating Championships are an annual figure skating competition sanctioned by the International Skating Union (ISU).
 The first World Junior Championships were held in 1976 in Megève, France, and the competition has been held every year since, except for 2021, when the event was cancelled due to the COVID-19 pandemic.
 Skaters are eligible to compete at the World Junior Championships, provided they represent a member nation of the ISU and are selected by their respective federation, if they are at least 13 years old before July 1 of the respective season, but not yet 19 (for single skaters), 21 (for men and women in ice dance and women in pair skating), or 23 (for men in pair skating).
 Medals are awarded in men's singles, women's singles, pair skating, and ice dance.
 The corresponding competition for senior-level skaters is the World Figure Skating Championships.

-Adam Rippon of the United States currently holds the record for winning the most World Junior Championship titles in men's singles (with two), while Mao Shimada of Japan holds the record in women's singles (with three).
-Natalia Krestianinova and Alexei Torchinski of the Soviet Union are tied with Sui Wenjing and Han Cong of China for winning the most titles in pair skating (with three each), while Luka Berulava of Georgia has also won three World Junior Championship titles in pair skating, but with different partners.
+Rio Nakata of Japan and Adam Rippon of the United States are currently tied for winning the most World Junior Championship titles in men's singles (with two each), while Mao Shimada of Japan holds the record in women's singles (with four).
+Natalia Krestianinova and Alexei Torchinski of the Soviet Union are tied with Sui Wenjing and Han Cong of China for winning the most titles in pair skating (with three each), while Luka Berulava of Georgia also won three World Junior Championship titles in pair skating, but with different partners.
 Elena Krykanova and Evgeni Platov of the Soviet Union hold the record in ice dance (with three).